MPhil Latin American Studies

 Students will receive a number of tutorials to review their academic progress and preparations for their fieldwork research.
-Students must pass three exams in order to qualify for entry on to the second year of the programme, and you may view the range of papers available for 2019-20 here.
+Students must pass three assessments in order to qualify for entry on to the second year of the programme, and you may view the range of courses available for 2021-22 here.

 - Latin America since Independence